arparn/arparn/README.md

 I know: Java ☕, Python 🐍, PHP 🐘, Spring 🍃, Angular 🅰, Node 🟩, JavaScript 🟨, TypeScript 🟦, HTML 🟧, CSS 🟦, Git 🟥.

-I am hardworking, responsible I like doing sports and travelling. 💪🏻 ✈
+I am hardworking, responsible.
+I like doing sports and travelling. 💪🏻 ✈

 I have an optimistic attitude and I am ready to acquire new skills and knowledge. 🤓